nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-08-27-the-great-team-foundation-server-2013-upgrade-weekend/index.md

 ---
 title: The great Team Foundation Server 2013 Upgrade Weekend
-description: "Join the Team Foundation Server 2013 Upgrade Weekend on Sept 13-15 for expert support in upgrading and configuring TFS 2013.
-RSVP now for a smooth transition!"
+description: Join the Team Foundation Server 2013 Upgrade Weekend on Sept 13-15 for expert support in upgrading and configuring TFS 2013.
+RSVP now for a smooth transition!
 date: 2013-08-27
 creator: Martin Hinshelwood
 id: "9989"